-There’s a good reason it’s called Sin City, but you don’t need to go crazy at the bar or hire X-rated entertainment to have a great time in Las Vegas.
-The great thing about this city is it really has something for everyone, whether you’re on a family vacation, couples getaway or bachelor party.
-Here are a few suggested itineraries to get you started.
+There’s a good reason Las Vegas is called Sin City, but you don’t need to go crazy at the bar to have a great time in the Nevada desert.
+As one of the world’s top destinations for entertainment, there’s truly something for everyone whether you’re on a family vacation, enjoying a couples getaway or a weekend of sports with the guys.

-OK I know what you’re thinking: kids and Vegas don’t mix.
-But that couldn’t be further from the truth, you just have to know where to go.
-I like to refer to Vegas as ‘Disneyland for Adults’, but there are a number of places that can be fun for people of all ages.
+You’re probably thinkings that kids and Vegas don’t mix, but that couldn’t be further from the truth–you just have to know where to go.
+While some think of Las Vegas as ‘Disneyland for adults’, there are still plenty of activities that can be enjoyed by the whole family.

-Stay in a themed hotel like Excalibur which has a ‘Knights of the Round Table’ theme, or the Luxor which is shaped like a giant pyramid.
-They’re not fancy, but your kids will be wowed—and you’ll save some cash, too.
+Kids also love the themed hotels in Vegas, like Excalibur which has a ‘Knights of the Round Table’ theme, and the Luxor which is shaped like a giant pyramid.
+They’re not fancy, but your littles will be wowed—and you’ll save some cash, too.

 Another bonus is that many attractions in Vegas are free, and a walk down the Strip can prove quite entertaining.